TitansBane/Elysium/README.md

 [Missives](https://www.nexusmods.com/skyrimspecialedition/mods/17576?tab=files) adds a large number of localized radiant quests found at Missive Boards of varying difficulty and with varying rewards.
 Missives have been extended to Solstheim as well as Wyrmstooth.

 [Vigilant](https://www.nexusmods.com/skyrimspecialedition/mods/11849) adds a whole new set of quests, enemies, equipment to the game revolving around the Vigilants of Stendarr and Daedra.
+Vigilant has been tweaked to start at level 30 to prevent easy access to high-level gear and fighting bosses that are almost impossible to beat at lower levels.

 [The Tools of Kagrenac](https://www.nexusmods.com/skyrimspecialedition/mods/14168) is a medium-sized quest that expands Arniel's Endeavor to acquire Sunder and Wraithguard, completing the trifecta.